When we think about holiday entertaining, our mind immediately goes to cheese, wine, and charcuterie boards.

 - Freshly ground black pepper

 - Line two baking sheets with parchment paper, then set aside.
-Add butter, Gruyere, salt, and cayenne to the bowl of a food processor fitted with blade attachment.
+Add 8 Tbsp butter, Gruyere, ½ tsp salt, and a pinch of cayenne to the bowl of a food processor fitted with blade attachment.
 Pulse until butter breaks down, about 6-7 quick pulses.

-- Add flour, then pulse until dough comes together.
+- Add 1 ¼ cups flour, then pulse until dough comes together.
 Wrap the dough in plastic wrap, then chill in a refrigerator for 20 minutes.

 - Preheat oven to 350F.
 Roll dough out between two pieces of parchment paper to a thickness of ⅛" .
 Use a small cookie cutter (either 1" or 1 ¼" round), then place on prepared baking sheet.
 Sprinkle each cracker with a tiny bit of freshly cracked black pepper.
 Bake for 6 minutes, then rotate the pan and cook an additional 7 minutes more.
 Crackers should be golden brown.
 Serve warm or at room temperature.